luccabb/ai_gen/README.md

 dist/main/main 'any text you want analyzed'
 ```

-Note: This project is satirical in nature.
+Note: This tool is satirical in nature.
+You can use it as a benchmark to gauge the effectiveness of your genuine AI-detection algorithms against the whims of chance.